We Are Leaders in the Care of People with Co-occurring Substance Use and Mental Health Disorders

 This workshop helps participants understand the relationship between trauma and substance use, learn key trauma-informed practices, and analyze the way that agency policies and staff interactions can be experienced as re-traumatizing.
 Specific skills are offered for creating an agency culture that is both sensitive to, and able to work with, the complex behaviors that can arise in traumatized individuals.

-The principles of harm reduction are ideal for working with substance abuse in groups, whether out-patient, residential, or peer-led.
+The principles of harm reduction are ideal for working with substance misuse in groups, whether out-patient, residential, or peer-led.
 Group members can benefit from each other’s experiences and wisdom, while the group leader must be able to facilitate communication, manage conflict, and create a group culture of inclusion, diversity, and tolerance.
 This workshop is skills-based, with a demonstration group that helps participants to experience how harm reduction groups work.

 Program Design and Development